mikke89/RmlUiDoc/pages/cpp_manual/integrating.md

     - See `Project → Properties → Linker → Input → Additional Dependencies`{:.path}.
 - If you have RmlUi built as a static library, add the following preprocessor definition: `RMLUI_STATIC_LIB`.
     - See `Project → Properties → C/C++ → Preprocessor → Preprocessor Definitions`{:.path}.
-- If you have RmlUi built as a shared/dynamic library, copy the appropriate DLLs into the directory your executable will run from..
+- If you have RmlUi built as a shared/dynamic library, copy the appropriate DLLs into the directory your executable will run from.
     - That is, `Debug/rmlui.dll`{:.path} for debug builds and `Release/rmlui.dll`{:.path} for release builds from the `RmlUi/Build`{:.path} folder, or from the `Bin-Dynamic`{:.path} folder in the release package.
 - If you have FreeType built as a shared/dynamic library, copy the `freetype.dll` file into the directory your executable will run from.
 - Add `#include <RmlUi/Core.h>` in a source or header file to start using RmlUi.